Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: The KPZ formula

 It is well-known that both Hausdorff and packing dimension have the following \emph{countable stability} property: if $(X,D)$ is a metric space and $S_j$ are subsets of $X$ for $j \in \BB{N}$, then the $D$-dimension of the union $\bigcup_{j \in \BB{N}} S_j$ is equal to the supremum over all $j \in \BB{N}$ of the $D$-dimensions of the sets $S_j$.

-We noted in the introduction that, unlike its counterpart~\cite[Theorem 1.4]{gp-kpz} in the setting $\cc<1$, the KPZ formula stated in Theorem~\ref{thm-kpz} is \emph{not} an equality: the lower bound is in terms of Hausdorff dimension while the upper bound is in terms of packing dimension.
-We also mentioned that it is not clear to us whether the KPZ formula is true for $\cc \in (1,25)$ with packing dimension replaced by Hausdorff dimension, although the two notions of dimension coincide for many of the sets we would like to analyze, such as SLE-type sets~\cite{schramm-sle, beffara-dim}.
+We noted in the introduction that, unlike its counterpart~\cite[Theorem 1.4]{gp-kpz} in the setting $\cc \in (-\infty,1)$, the KPZ formula stated in Theorem~\ref{thm-kpz} is \emph{not} an equality: the lower bound is in terms of Hausdorff dimension while the upper bound is in terms of packing dimension.
+We also mentioned that it is not clear to us whether the KPZ formula is true for $\cc \in (1,25)$ with packing dimension replaced by Hausdorff dimension, although the two notions of dimension coincide for many of the sets we would like to analyze, such as SLE-type sets~\cite{schramm-sle, beffara-dim,lawler-rezai-nat}.\footnote{Specifically, the result~\cite[Theorem 1.1]{lawler-rezai-nat} implies that the Minkowski dimension of SLE paths exists and is equal to Hausdorff dimension of SLE paths identified in~\cite{beffara-dim}.}

 The reason that we consider packing dimension instead of Hausdorff dimension in the upper bound is that, when $\cc \in (1,25)$, we encounter the following technical difficulty.
 To prove an upper bound on $D_h$-Hausdorff dimension, we use a moment bound on $D_h$-diameters of sets in $\BB{C}$.
-When $\cc \in (1,25)$, we can bound moments of $D_h$-diameters of open subsets of the plane~\cite[Proposition 3.9]{lqg-metric-estimates} by bounding the $D_h$-diameters of hashes and connecting these hashes across scales by applying Lemma~\ref{lem-ann-hash-geometry}.
-When $Q<2$, however, the singular points are dense (Proposition~\ref{prop-singular}), and so the $D_h$-diameter of an open set is a.s.\ infinite.
+When $\cc \in (-\infty,1)$, we can bound moments of $D_h$-diameters of open subsets of the plane~\cite[Proposition 3.9]{lqg-metric-estimates} by bounding the $D_h$-diameters of hashes and connecting these hashes across scales by applying Lemma~\ref{lem-ann-hash-geometry}.
+When $\cc\in (1,25)$, however, the singular points are dense (Proposition~\ref{prop-singular}), and so the $D_h$-diameter of an open set is a.s.\ infinite.
 This corresponds to the fact that we cannot bound the $D_h$-diameters of hashes associated to all squares at a given dyadic scale.
 Therefore, we instead bound the $D_h$-diameter of a open set restricted to a smaller-dimensional fractal $X$.
 The idea is that this smaller-dimensional fractal $X$ intersects a smaller order number of dyadic squares at each scale, so that we can apply a union bound to bound the $D_h$-diameters of hashes associated to these smaller number of squares.

 The difficulty with this approach is that this moment bound requires an upper bound on the order of the number of dyadic squares intersecting $X$ \emph{at each scale}.
 More precisely, it is not enough to stipulate that $X$ has bounded Hausdorff dimension; instead, we require the stronger assumption that $X$ has bounded \emph{upper Minkowski dimension}.